-Why do we care so much about D&I in the workplace, though?
+Why do we care so much about DEI in the workplace, though?
 And why should we care?
 Is it simply the right thing to do or are there business gains associated with diversity?

 It’s both.
 When you try to build diverse teams, you fight discrimination in the workplace.
 You aim to give equal opportunities to all employees – even those (or especially those) in underrepresented groups.

 We can better understand the value of diversity in the workplace with some examples of what happens when companies don’t take into account diverse voices.
 Two diversity in the workplace articles talk about the importance of a diverse workforce when building and testing products:

-These examples prove that diversity and inclusion is not just about the moral aspect of it; when you add diverse voices in your teams, you learn things you wouldn’t have known otherwise, you build better products and you increase equity in the workplace and beyond.
+These examples prove that diversity, equity and inclusion is not just about the moral aspect of it; when you add diverse voices in your teams, you learn things you wouldn’t have known otherwise, you build better products and you increase equity in the workplace and beyond.

 Reflect societies more accurately.
 Societies are by default diverse in age, race, gender and socio-economic class.
 Therefore, organizations with diverse employees are better aligned with the demographics of the area (or areas) where they operate.
 On a macroeconomics scope, this means that they can better predict – and adjust to – changes in the market and local consumer behavior.